Skip to main content

 RIGHT JOIN is just a LEFT JOIN with the tables swapped, so most people stick to LEFT for consistency.
 FULL OUTER JOIN keeps unmatched rows from both tables at once - useful for reconciliation ("which records exist on one side but not the other?").

 CROSS JOIN has no ON condition.
 It produces the Cartesian product - every combination of left and right rows.
-Three customers and three products give nine pairs:
+Six customers and four products give twenty-four pairs (6 × 4):

 Loading SQL sandbox…